mengmm96/CITS4404-ASSG3/README.md

 ## Introduction
 File 'extra.mat' contains 50 custom images and is added in the original data set

-File 'Code' is the python file.
+File 'ASSG3_DCGANS_ZIMINM' is the python file.

 ## Comparison of the result